XurxoMF/vsds/README.md

 docker attach ContainerName
 ```

 Here you'll be able to execute any command you want.
-Once you've finished just press `Ctrl + P and then Ctrl + Q`.
+Once you've finished just press `Ctrl + C`.
 This will close the terminal but keep the container running.

 ## How can I generate an image?